 We do not provide social entertainments, but obviously share our experiences with those interested.

-Isa is happy to assist people in practicing or learning Spanish.
+Isa is happy to assist people in practising or learning Spanish.

 There is a large water tank that can be used as swimming pool by those courageous enough to brave mountain water at it's freshest.
 (In summer, it's really great!)

-There are also two mountain-bikes available, and the access forestry track is easily managed, running at an average 2000m altitude with tremendous sceneries, and various wildlife.
+There are also two mountain-bikes available, and the access forestry track is easily managed, running at an average 2000m altitude with tremendous vista and various wildlife.

-We have two big dogs and two cats with us.
+We have two big dogs and four cats with us.

-We wish to receive people who can offer around 4-5 hours a day, five days a week of all kind of help managing the farm.
+We wish to receive people who can offer around 4-5 hours a day, six days a week of all kind of help managing the farm.
 Hours to be flexible, due to the local weather conditions along the year and farm necessities.
 Obviously this implies house chores shared by all, including ourselves.

-We strongly suggest that people with respiratory issues do not apply during the warm season as there are a lot of pollens and dry grass.
+We strongly suggest that people with respiratory issues do not apply during the summer season as there are a lot of pollens and dry grass.

 Following some unfortunate experience we now ask volunteers not to smoke during their stay, indoors and outdoors.
 If this is not possible, then please do not come here, it will save us all some hard feelings.
 Also as we use septic tanks, no strong antibiotics should be used.

-We request a minimum stay of at least three weeks, as any trip down the valley is a 100km round trip.
+We request a minimum stay of at least four weeks, as any trip down the valley is a 100km round trip.

 We offer comfortable accommodation, (a communal mezzanine of 20sqm for volunteers, or outside tent), with own kitchen, wood stove/oven, heating and shower room.
 Food will be provided and cooked according to everyone's needs.
 Isa cooks the main lunch, breakfast and supper are prepared by the volunteers for themselves from the provided food.
 We tend to bake our own organic bread and cakes, and benefit from the exceptional freshness and quality of the local fruits and vegetables down in the valley.
-We try to go down once a fortnight for provisions.
+We try to go down at least every ten days for provisions.